ebbba-org/ansible-role-bigbluebutton/README.md

 All role variables are prefixed with `bbb_` and most of them are optional.
 See `defaults/main.yaml` for a full list.

-This role tries to focus on [settings and features](https://docs.bigbluebutton.org/administration/customize/) that are more involved and require multiple changes in different places or additional steps to apply.
-If something is not explicitly covered by this role, you can usually still reach your goal via *Config overrides* (see `bbb_config_*`).
-Those are merged into the role-generated configuration just before any config files are written to disk and allow you to control almost all aspects of BBBs.
-If you miss something that cannot easily be archived with Config overrides, feel free to open an issue or pull request.
+This role tries to focus on more complex [settings and features](https://docs.bigbluebutton.org/administration/customize/) that are difficult to apply or require additional steps to work properly.
+Everything else should be covered by *Config overrides* (see `bbb_config_*`).
+If you find a useful feature or setting not covered by this role and not suitable for config overrides, feel free to open a feature or pull request.

-Not that this role will not patch, but completely overwrite most config files.
-It also does not use `bbb-conf` and won't trigger `apply-config.sh`.
+Note that this role does not use `bbb-install.sh` or `bbb-conf` and won't trigger `apply-config.sh` hooks.

 ### Basic configuration